 Consider Buying Instead of Renting

-One of the few financial benefits brought about by the pandemic of 2020 is low home mortgage interest rates.
-Throughout the year, the rate for a 30-year home mortgage set record low after record low, settling below 2.5% as of December 2020.
-At those rates, homes that may have been out of your reach just a single year ago may now be affordable.
+One of the few financial benefits brought about by the pandemic is low home mortgage interest rates.
+Through the past two years, the rate for a 30-year home mortgage set record low after record low, even dipping below 2.5% at one point.
+Homes that may have been out of your reach before 2020 may now be affordable.

 Over the long run, homeowners generally have more stable financial lives than renters.
 If your current monthly rent is in the same ballpark as what you’d pay on a home mortgage, you might consider making the move into your own home to build equity over the long run.